Aashvark/Kolks/README.md

 ## Here you can donate, and apply for a non-paying job.

 ### About Kolks:
 Kolks is a high-level programming language.
-The goal of Kolks is to make programming as simple as possible.
+The goal of Kolks is to make programming as simple as possible while also being able to make programming possible for a wide range of developers while still offering features that let powerful programs be built.
 It was designed to have a simple syntax and familiar feel compared to other languages although many advanced techniques are possible.
-The goal of Kolks is to make programming possible for a wide range of developers while still offering features that let powerful programs be built.

-Kolk is created by: Ash "Pixel" Melvin.
+Kolks is created by: Ash "Pixel" Melvin.

 ##### *note: Kolks only has a windows build at the moment.*
 ### How to install Kolks: